eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 **The capitalised imperatives in the document are used in accordance with [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).**

-This document itself holds **no legal value** and **shall not prejudge the final mandatory legal requirements** for European Digital Identity
-Wallets as only the finally adopted European Digital Identity Framework Regulation, and the implementing and delegated acts adopted under that legal basis, will be mandatory.
+This document holds no legal value and does not prejudge the final mandatory legal requirements for Wallet Solutions, as only the finally adopted European Digital Identity Framework Regulation, and the implementing and delegated acts adopted under that legal basis, will be mandatory.

 ### 1.3 Guidance for the Large-Scale Pilots (LSP)